lloc/Multisite-Language-Switcher/readme.txt

 == Changelog ==

-= 0.9.9.3 =
-* Bugfix: translation hint not shown in admin options
-* Enhancement: message if no multisite configured

-= 0.9.9.2 =
-* Bugfix: Format of the widget-title was not correct
-* Update of the language-files for Italian and German

-= 0.9.9.1 =
+= 1.0 =
-* Bugfix: Widget was defect
+* Swedish and Chinese language files added
+* a lot of enhancements and fixes (coding style, docs, sql cache, performance ...)

+[...]

 = 0.9.9 =
 * Option to transform the dropdowns for choosing the connections into text-inputs with jquery-ui autocomplete